openannotation/annotator/doc/upgrading.rst

 "hook functions" that the app calls at important moments.
-Annotator 1.2's lifecycle events (``beforeAnnotationCreated``, ``annotationCreated``, etc.) are still available as hooks, and it should be reasonably straightforward to migrate plugins which simply respond to lifecycle events.
+Annotator 1.2's lifecycle events (``beforeAnnotationCreated``, ``annotationCreated``, etc.) are still available as hooks, and it should be reasonably straightforward to migrate plugins that simply respond to lifecycle events.

 The second important observation is that Annotator 2.0 is written in JavaScript, not CoffeeScript.
 You may continue to write modules in any dialect you like,